 The School's adopted spending policy is to spend from the restricted fund balance first, followed by committed, assigned, then the unassigned fund balance.
+The governing board shall review the amounts in the fund balances in conjunction with the annual budget approval and make adjustments as necessary to meet expected cash flow needs.
 Most funds were designated for one purpose at the time of their creation.
 Therefore, expenditures made out of the fund will be allocated to the applicable fund balance classifications in the order of the aforementioned spending policy.
 If expenditures are incurred that meet the purpose of more than one fund, they will be allocated to the restricted fund balance first and then follow the order above.
 Funds can only be committed by formal action of the Board of Directors.
 The Board of Directors has delegated authority to assign funds to the Principal up to the amount of \$50,000.
-The minimum fund balance requirement for the School's funds is five percent of the annual revenue.